dhananjaygr/Demosecurityinwiz/100-Foundation/dspm-overview-create-control.md

 * First, we will define the a data match rule that evaluates all three criteria.
 * Second, we will define a control that looks for files that do no matchj on the rule.
 * Second, once the rule is completed we will rescan a bucket resource to see if our rules fire on any of its contents.
-* Last, we will review our results and **TBWRITTENTHINTHERE***
+* Last, we will review our results to see whether the control finds any data stores that include data but that data i not tagged with the data finding we created.

 ### Expected Outcomes

-Once the rules are defined and the bucket is rescanned, we will see some findings for the data classifier.
+Once the rules are defined and the bucket is rescanned, we will see some resources that .

 ### Task 1.
 Create the data classifier rule that matches on any of the supported classification levels
 1. In the Wiz portal, scope resources down to the WizLabs project by seleting **WizLabs** from the Projects list.